prince-chrismc/Data-Communication/Assignments/Theory/Two.md

 reduce the internet usage of the company ( saving money ).
 ```

-   2) Considering webmail, are there any cases when SMTP between the two mail
+   ii) Considering webmail, are there any cases when SMTP between the two mail
 servers can be replaced by HTTP?
 Explain why, or why not.

 ```